oprecomp/kwpilot-doc/docsrc/pages/sdk.md

-# kwSDK
+## kwSDK

-The source code for the kW demonstrator software and extensions to the virtual platform is maintained insided [OPRECOMP's repository](https://github.com/oprecomp/micro-benchmarks/tree/master/kw).
+The source code for the kW demonstrator software and extensions to the virtual platform is maintained inside [OPRECOMP's repository](https://github.com/oprecomp/micro-benchmarks/tree/master/kw).

 It consists of the following parts: